GABIs-Hub/GABIs-WORKSPACE/README.md

 ## 🧑‍💻 About Me

-I'm **Gabi** — a mobile-first developer and creative technologist based in **Nigeria 🇳🇬**, focused on building experiences that feel great on every device — from Android to the web, and eventually iOS.
+I'm **Gabi** — a mobile-first developer and creative technologist, focused on building experiences that feel great on every device — from Android to the web, and eventually iOS.

-- 📱 **Mobile Developer** (primary) — Flutter, React Native, and Kotlin/Jetpack Compose
+- 📱 **Mobile Developer** (primary) — Flutter, React Native, Kotlin/Jetpack Compose, and *Swift
 - 🌐 **Web Developer** (secondary) — React, TypeScript, Tailwind CSS, and Vite
 - 🎨 Exploring motion/animation in web dev
 - 🚀 On a deliberate path: **Cross-platform Mobile → Flutter → Native iOS (Swift)**